rbouadjenek/deakin-ai-challenge2021/README.md

   <img src="images/Simpsons_cast.png">
 </p>

 The aim of the Deakin Simpsons challenge 2021 is to identify Simpsons characters individually from pictures using a machine learning model.
-Specifically, your goal is to detect the following characters:
+Specifically, your goal is to identify the following characters:

 <table>
 <tr>